ellensp/gcode-thumbnailer/README.md

 The python script that extracts and generates the required png file.

 gcode-with-thumbnail.thumbnailer
-Configuration file to associate *.code with the thumbnailer application.
+Configuration file to associate *.gcode with the thumbnailer application.

 Instiltion is manual: